Table of Contents

 Best for: Very tight spaces or doing accessory exercises

 Now we start to get to the really light ones.
 Aluminum is super light, about 40% the weight of steel, making for a light 15 lb bar.

 They can be used on a rack if you’re careful not to drop it, and these have the same dimensions as the “rackable” steel bars mentioned above, full 52″ shaft length.
-Just don’t put much weight on it.
+Just don’t put more than a 45lb plate on each side, preferably less, or you could damage it if you’re rough with it.